Zakharii-Husar/my_notes/React/React_Rendering_Strategies.md

 **SEO outcome:**

 - Google can index (often), but can be slower/less reliable for edge cases
-- Many crawlers/social previews may see almost nothing
+- Many crawlers/OG (Open Graph) social previews may see almost nothing
 - Use it when: app-like pages behind login, dashboards, internal tools
 - Big SEO footgun: fetching your actual page content only on the client.